sormy/docker-oldie/README.md

 port forwarding and hardware acceleration for emulation won't be available during the build.

-That mean that image build won't be fast and there will be no way to see installation progress using VNC viewer.
+That mean that image build won't as fast as kvm and there will be no way to see installation progress using VNC viewer.

-The process is running around 60 mins on Macbook Pro 2017 Core i7.
+The process is running around 45-60 mins on Macbook Pro 2017 Core i7 (no kvm).

 Usage: